 Currently, there are approximately 250 ADCs being investigated in clinical development.
 Kadcyla and Adcetris were the first of the new generation of ADCs to be approved for the treatment of specific subsets of breast cancer and lymphoma, respectively.
-Several more ADCs are currently on the market in the U.S.: Besponsa, Mylotarg, Polivy, and Zynlonta were approved for the treatment of specific subsets of leukemia and lymphoma; Padcev was approved for the treatment of bladder and urinary tract cancers; Enhertu and Trodelvy were approved for the treatment of breast cancer as well as gastric and urinary tract cancers; respectively; Tivdak was approved for the treatment of cervical cancer; Elahere was approved for the treatment of ovarian cancer; and Datroway was approved for the treatment of a subset of breast cancer in January 2025.
+Several more ADCs are currently on the market in the U.S.: Besponsa, Mylotarg, Polivy, and Zynlonta were approved for the treatment of specific subsets of leukemia and lymphoma; Padcev was approved for the treatment of bladder and urinary tract cancers; Enhertu and Trodelvy were approved for the treatment of breast cancer as well as gastric and urinary tract cancers respectively; Tivdak was approved for the treatment of a subset of breast cancer in January 2025.
 These approved therapies demonstrate that ADCs have an emerging role in the armamentarium of cancer therapeutics.